r0bot/gochat/README.md

 The client is demonised and once started will continuously listen for user input.
 Typing something in the stdin and pressing enter will send that as a message to the server.
 The Client also supports commands using the "\\" character.
 For example typing `\exit` will quit the program.

+#### Commands

+`\exit` Will exit the process.

+`\pm <clientId> <message>` will send a private message to that client only (clientId can be taken from the server log)

+Simply typing something in the stdin and hitting enter will broadcast it as a message to all clients on the server.